sky-uk/client-lib-ios-test-foundation/README.md

  ```

 ### Mock Server Builders
-SkyUITestCase and SkyUTTestCase provide mock server builder to easy the definition of the mock server routes.
-Builder can be accessed using the variable `httpServerBuilder` defined in SkyUITestCase and SkyUTTestCase.
+SkyUITestCase and SkyUnitTestCase provide mock server builder to easy the definition of the mock server routes.
+Builder can be accessed using the variable `httpServerBuilder` defined in SkyUITestCase and SkyUnitTestCase.

 #### API - UI mock server builder
 Available methods of `httpServerBuilder`: